 The program is intentionally designed to accommodate working professionals.
 The majority of the classes are in the evening, usually after 5:00 pm (or Saturday mornings) and meet once a week.

 The majority of the classes are taught at the main campus with several being taught in Center City Charlotte.

 What is the average class size?

 Classes usually have 20-30 students.
 Classes offered in the summer tend to be smaller.

 How do I know what classes are available?

-Is there any financial support available from the University?
+Is financial support available from the University?

 When do I apply for an assistantship?